Human rights in Poland: LGBTQ+ rights

 According to ILGA-Europe's 2021 report, a ranking of 49 European countries published by ILGA-Europe annually, Poland scored the lowest place out of European Union member states and 43rd overall.
 This ranking uses extensive criteria to assess legal and policy practices for LGBTI people.

 In July 2021, the European Commission announced that it was suing Poland (along with Hungary) for violation of the fundamental rights of LGBTQ people.

 Third-party evaluation

-A 2010 report by United States Bureau of Democracy, Human Rights, and Labor noted that "Poland's government generally respects the human rights of its citizens"; it did however note problems, with the majority of such being police misconduct, lengthy pretrial detention and laws that restricted free speech (although rarely enforced), in addition to corruption in the government and society.
+A 2024 report by United States Bureau of Democracy, Human Rights, and Labor noted that Poland's "constitution and law provided for freedom of speech, including for members of the press and other media, and the government generally respected this right."; it did however note problems, such as public insult laws having the potential of being used to restrict criticism of the government (although it was noted these laws were rarely enforced).

 Freedom House Research Institute once classified Poland as a country of first class political and civil rights, but as of 2020, Poland's ratings in Freedom House's Nations in Transit report had declined for four consecutive years.
 According to the Global Peace Index, Poland is the 23rd most peaceful country in the world.

 In 2020, the Committee for the Prevention of Torture raised "serious concern" over excessive force used by Polish police during arrests.